Discover Botswana : Current issues

 Cattle breeding, a sector in decline

-Livestock farming has been practiced for over two thousand years in Botswana and is traditionally an integral part of Tswana culture, with the ownership of livestock playing an essential role in society.
+Livestock farming has been practiced in Botswana for over two thousand years, and is traditionally an integral part of Tswana culture, with the ownership of livestock playing an essential role in society.
 It is first and foremost an outward sign of wealth and prestige, determining a man's status and power, then a dowry at weddings or a gift of compensation for wrongs done to others.
-Despite the social importance of livestock, only 55% of citizens own cattle and 5% of farmers are large landowners who own half of the national herd.
-At independence, meat exports were both the country's leading enterprise and the main source of foreign exchange until 1977.
-While in the 1990s, almost half of the country was still used for livestock grazing, the country, which has experienced terrible droughts, has lost almost half of its livestock in twenty years.
-Agriculture, which at the time accounted for more than 40% of GDP, has now fallen to 2.2%, sustained mainly by the livestock sector.
-The livestock sector, which is not spared by global warming, has fallen to third place in the country's foreign exchange earnings and accounts for less than 4% of the country's total exports.
-The main importers are the European Union and South Africa, to which 12,000 to 15,000 tons of meat are exported annually.
-The manager of this vast enterprise is the Botswana Meat Commission, a giant state-owned company established in 1965 with the Lobatse abattoir.
-After a parliamentary inquiry in 2012, it would appear that this body suffers from significant management problems, leading some to question the relevance of such a monopoly.
+Despite the social importance accorded to cattle, only 55% of citizens own cattle, and 5% of farmers are large landowners who own half of the national herd.
+At independence, meat exports were both the country's leading enterprise and its main source of foreign currency until 1977.
+In the 1990s, almost half of the country was still used for livestock grazing, but the country has suffered terrible droughts and lost almost half its livestock in the space of twenty years.
+Agriculture, which at the time accounted for over 40% of GDP, has now fallen to 2.2%, sustained for the most part by the livestock sector.
+The latter, which has not been spared by global warming, has fallen to third place in the country's foreign exchange earnings and accounts for less than 4% of the country's total exports.
+The main importers are the European Union and South Africa, to which 12,000 to 15,000 tonnes of meat are exported every year.
+The manager of this vast enterprise is the Botswana Meat Commission, a giant state-owned company created in 1965 with the Lobatse abattoir.
+Following a parliamentary inquiry in 2012, it would appear that this organization is suffering from significant management problems, leading some to question the relevance of such a monopoly.

 The place of tourism